Merritt, British Columbia: History

 The move toward incorporation began in 1910 and culminated on April 1, 1911, when Merritt was granted its city charter.
 The first Merritt City Hall was built in 1912.
 The top floor was police headquarters, the second for administration offices, and the bottom for the jail.
 The building included the fire hall and tower that housed a whistle to summon the volunteer fire fighters.

 Merritt dedicated the names of its streets and avenues to early settlers.
 Among the names honoured were Charters, Chapman, Cleasby, Garcia, Voght, Coutlee, Nicola, Granite, and Quilchena.

 As the town grew, it featured a drug store, a general store, a brewery and a jewellery store.
 The first electrical power service by the city was provided in February 1913.

 Merritt and the Nicola Valley experienced prosperity until the passage of restrictive trade legislation in the United States in 1930.
 Because the city had financially backed one of the major sawmills, the loss of lumber markets caused the city to go into receivership from 1933 to 1952.

 The next wave of immigrants, primarily Sikh, from the Punjab region of India, arrived in Merritt in the 1950s, followed by a large influx in the late 1960s and early 1970s to work in the booming forestry sector of the time and adding to the cultural mosaic of Merritt.
 Known as Indo-Canadians, they continue to play a crucial part in the economy—Aspen Planers Ltd., a major employer in the city, and many other businesses, restaurants and hotels in Merritt are owned by members of this group.

 In advance polls during the 2015 Canadian elections, an unexpectedly high turnout in Merritt resulted in there being an insufficient quantity of ballots.

 On November 15, 2021, the entire city was ordered to evacuate after heavy rainfall and flooding caused the municipality's wastewater treatment plant to fail.
 Residents were asked to shelter with family or friends outside of the community, or in emergency evacuation shelters in Kamloops and Kelowna.
+The city has since substantially recovered from the event, with the reconstruction of roadways, a bridge replacement, and some dike construction.
+The city is continuing to improve its infrastructure and is attracting a number of major developments.